Donald Hirsch's cycle route to Paris from Dieppe (or London)

 • The hundreds of riders who have now done this route have particularly enjoyed the forests going into Paris.
 If you follow the directions through these forests carefully, you should not get lost, but just in case you do, there are some points listed that you can ask your way to in order to get back onto the route: this is preferable to trying to find your way into the city on very busy roads.

-• To use this route to get from London to Paris, you can get to Newhaven via either Sustrans routes or Chris Smith's route, which he reckons is the best combination of good scenery and surfaces and quiet roads, and which he describes in detail.
-Possibly the shortest low traffic route for the UK leg (58 miles) is shown in these GPX files provided by Dominic Irvine: it starts with a "cycle superhighway" (busy roads with substantial cycle lanes) and is very quiet after 15 miles.
-The relevant Sustrans routes are either route 20 via Brighton or route 21 near Eastbourne, as shown on this zoomable online map.
+• To use this route to get from London to Paris, there are various options for the London Newhaven stretch, The most up to date one I've received is from London Bridge, shown in this GPX file constructed by Dave Herskovic in 2024.
+It avoids major traffic headaches of some other versions.
+You can also get to Newhaven via either Sustrans routes or Chris Smith's route, which he reckons is the best combination of good scenery and surfaces and quiet roads, and which he describes in detail.
+Possibly the shortest low traffic route for the UK leg (58 miles) is shown in these GPX files provided by Dominic Irvine: it starts with a "cycle superhighway" (busy roads with substantial cycle lanes) and is very quiet after 15 miles, but may be a bit out of date, The relevant Sustrans routes are either route 20 via Brighton or route 21 near Eastbourne, as shown on this zoomable online map.
 Then take the Newhaven-Dieppe ferry.
 Back from Paris on Eurostar (or for Dieppe, train from Gare St Lazare, changing at Rouen, which takes bikes).
 NOTE: I WAS INFORMED IN AUGUST 2021 THAT CARRYING BIKES ON EUROSTAR, OTHER THAN THOSE THAT HAVE BEEN DISASSEMBLED, HAS BEEN SUSPENDED - PLEASE ENQUIRE WITH THEM ABOUT CURRENT POSSIBILITIES

 • If you plan to go in the reverse direction, here are some tips on doing the route backward